hubtype/botonic/packages/botonic-plugin-contentful/README.md

 To render a botonic _StartUp_, _Texts_ and _Carousels_ with the contents configured at contentful space:

-1. Create the following functions, which convert the result from the Contentful plugin to react components (They are not implemented within the Contentful plugin to keep the plugin fully decoupled from React)
+1. Create the following functions, which convert the result from the Contentful plugin to react components (They are not implemented within the Contentful plugin to keep the plugin fully decoupled from React).
+Note that the code shown below contains TypeScript annotations.

 ```javascript
 import * as cms from '@botonic/plugin-contentful'